ygregw/dealii-sthdg-slabbyslab/README.md

 ## Example run

-Here is a test run with 4 mpi processes and its output:
+Here is a test run of the rotating Gaussian pulse problem with 10^{-8} being the diffusion paramter, 4 mpi processes, linear polynomial as the finite elements and its vtu output:

 ```shell
 $ mpiexec -n 4 ./sthdg-advdif-slabbyslab -n 8 -c 3 -p 1 | tee n8c3p1.txt